Losing Myself: The Reality of Life with a Brain Tumour

 The research has provided the evidence to illustrate what we have been hearing first hand from those affected and has led to ‘Defeating Brain Tumours’ our five year strategic Plan.

-Losing Myself: The Reality of Life with a Brain Tumour is our report outlining the findings of this research, it outlines the daily struggles faced by the majority of those affected and contains statistical information and accounts of daily life that some people may find distressing.
+This report outlines the daily struggles faced by the majority of those affected and contains statistical information and accounts of daily life that some people may find distressing.